-Priority Pass is a program that provides access to airport lounges, business suites and credits you can use at airport restaurants.
-While you can buy a membership into the program, most people from the United States have a Priority Pass Select membership through having a credit card which provides it as a perk.
+Priority Pass is a program that provides access to airport lounges and business suites as well as gives credits you can use at airport restaurants.
+While you can buy a membership in the program, most people from the United States have a Priority Pass Select card by having a credit card that provides membership as a perk.
 That’s where things get interesting.
 While the access to the club may be limited due to capacity issues, the cardholder will get in by showing their Priority Pass card (or a digital card if available).
-If you want to bring in a guest, each card has rules that are worded slightly differently and those small differences may cost you an additional $32 for each extra guest in your party.
+If you want to bring in a guest, each card has rules that are worded slightly differently and those small differences may cost you an additional $32 for each extra guest.

 American Express Platinum and Business Platinum

 As of August 1, 2019, American Express (AMEX) cards on this list no longer provide a $28 credit when visiting airport restaurant locations like Bobby Van’s at JFK.
 They still do include other airport experiences like the Minute Suites at Charlotte Airport.

 American Express allows the cardholder and two guests to enter a lounge with the Priority Pass card at no charge.
 For additional guests, you will have to pay $32 each.

 A workaround to this fee is adding additional cardholders to your Platinum card.
 While it’s not cheap, $175 entitles you to have three extra cardholders and each of them gets their own Priority Pass card.
 This is a workaround if you are frequently having to pay to get additional people into the lounges.

 The Chase Sapphire Reserve used to have a very liberal guesting policy that allowed you to bring in as many guests as you wanted.
 Apparently, some people took that as a challenge and invited everyone they saw in the airport (and you wonder why we can’t have nice things?).
 The new policy is similar to the Amex Platinum, where the cardholder and two guests can get in for free.
 Additional guests are $27.